cloudmaven/documentation/pages/mydoc/rc_github.md

 We then proceed with add . (which adds the entire current directory to some entity) and commit (which I sorta get) and push origin master.

-Intermediate Git
+## Git short-course notes

 Notes from a class offered at the WRF Data Science Studio by the eScience Institute, January 13 2017.
+(Bernease Herman is the instructor.)

 ```
 > git add FILEPATH                 -> stages new material; up until this is done the stuff in FILEPATH is "untracked"